wexi/amforth-shadow/doc/source/TG/Implementation.rst

    : again postpone (branch) <resolve ; immediate

 The other loop construct starts with :command:`begin` too.
-The control flow is further organized with :command:`while` and :command:`repeat`:
+The control flow is further organized with :command:`while` and :command:`repeat`. :command:`while` checks wether a flag is true and leaves the loop while repeat unconditionally repeats it.

 .. code-block:: forth